jcody49/Meet/README.md

 When the user filters by city via typing it into a form, Then the user will see a list of events scheduled in the given city.

-## Project Overview

-The Meet App is a progressive web application developed using React with a focus on serverless architecture and test-driven development (TDD).
-The app integrates with the Google Calendar API to fetch upcoming events and provides a range of features, including event filtering, toggling event details, specifying event count, offline support, home screen shortcut, and data visualization.